Kate Kelly (sister of Ned Kelly)

-Catherine Ada Kelly (12 July 1863 – October 1898) was the younger sister of famous Australian outlaw Ned Kelly.
+Catherine Ada Kelly (12 July 1863 – October 1898) was the younger sister of Australian bushranger and outlaw Ned Kelly.

 Early life

 Kate Kelly was born in Beveridge, Victoria, Australia, on 12 July 1863 to parents John and Ellen Kelly (née Quinn), their seventh child.
 The family moved to Avenel soon after her birth, where another child, Grace, was born.
 John Kelly died of dropsy when Kelly was four years old.
 Ellen Kelly then moved the family to her sisters' house at Greta.

 One year later, the family moved once again, to a two-room hut on leased land at nearby Eleven Mile Creek, becoming one of the growing number of poor, Catholic and Irish born selectors in the area, limited to the marginal land that was not already claimed by wealthy squatters in the area.
 Kelly helped her mother bring up the family, which included three more children to her mother's second husband George King.